watsonjr/Geog_563/README.md

 - End-term 15 min presentation (Week 10)
 - Project report (by end of Finals)

-In addition, every Monday and Thursday, the instructor will hold "open" and "close" meetings: this will involve students detailing what they will work on in the week, and what they have done respectively.
+In addition, every Monday and Thursday, the instructor will hold "open" and "close" meetings: this will involve students detailing what they will individually work on in the week, and what they have done respectively.
 This will be documented on this google doc:

 https://docs.google.com/document/d/16Rht2inZYq5yl8y89sqppsBJeLIvgdFAI-DV6jqCMfE/edit?usp=sharing